kuoll/pagemirror/README.md

 # PageMirror build by Kuoll #
+This repository is buildable and working version of PageMirror extension.

 This build is created by Dmitry Kaigorodov, founder of Kuoll.
 Kuoll is a web platform that make programming better. http://www.kuoll.com/

+PageMirror is one of examples of usage of mutation-summary library.
 Original version of mutation-summary library is here: https://github.com/rafaelw/mutation-summary Video about about DOM Mutations and the library is https://www.youtube.com/watch?v=eRZ4pO0gVWw

-This repository is buildable and working version of PageMirror extension.

 ## Install ##
 You can install PageMirror extension from https://chrome.google.com/webstore/detail/pagemirror-build-by-kuoll/kefndlndbcgpbimijjjefolmglodjoda